xiaosaiyao/epiregulon.diffnetwork.simulation/README.md

-# multiome-simulations
+# differential network simulations

-This repo contains the simluations for differential network analysis
+This repo contains the simluations for differential network analysis to compare degree subtraction vs edge subtraction